Ankr-network/ankr-docs/docs/game/unreal/getting-started/02-sending-transactions.md

 ## CallMethod

 `CallMethod` — the function that supports sending the *Read* method requests.
 Those requests change nothing but retrieve a current state on the blockchain.
-Those requests don't incur gas fees neither.
-Simply put, they are all just the requests for information.
+Those requests don't incur gas fees either.
+Simply put, they are all just requests for information.

 ### Body Parameters